gl-bdrx/gl-bdrx.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am an applied microeconomist, and a PhD candidate at UC Davis ARE.
 My work focuses on how individuals adapt to environmental risk, and how various constraints- for example, attention, liquidity, or technological feasibility- modify this adaptation.
-I often use tools from public economics, development economics, and economic history.

 At UCD, I am a co-coordinator of the [NatuRE Policy Lab](https://naturepolicy.ucdavis.edu/), an interdisciplinary lab group of students and faculty interested in environmental and natural resource economics.
+Before coming to Davis, I received an M.S. from Michigan State University, and a B.A. fro mLoyola University Chicago.